texhex/SQLSimplePS/README.md

 * **Property Name** (*ProcessName*) - The name of the property from data to get the value
 * **Data Type** (*NVarChar*) - The data type of the column in SQL Server

-For the first column, the SQLSimpleColumn is declared as follows:
+For the first column, the mapping is declared as follows:

 ```powershell
 $insertCommand.AddMapping("Name", "ProcessName", [Data.SqlDbType]::NVarChar)